Symmetry and Dirac points in graphene spectrum: Introduction

 \subsection{Operators}

 As our primary motivational example we use the two-dimensional Schr\"o\-dinger operator

-with the real-valued potential $q(\vec{x})$ assumed to be smooth and periodic with respect to the lattice $\Gamma$.
-For general properties of the dispersion relation of such operators we refer the reader to \cite{AvrSim_ap78,Kuchment_floquet}.
+with the real-valued potential $q(\vec{x})$ assumed to be bounded and periodic with respect to the lattice $\Gamma$.
+For general properties of the dispersion relation of such operators we refer the reader to \cite{AvrSim_ap78,Kuchment_floquet,Kuc_bams16}.

-To generate simple numerical examples we use discrete Schr\"odinger operators with potentials crafted to break or retain some of symmetries listed above.
+To generate simple numerical examples we use discrete Schr\"odinger operators with potentials crafted to break or retain some of the symmetries listed above.
 More precisely, denote by $G=(V,E)$ an infinite graph embedded in $\R^2$, with vertex set $V$ and edge set $E$.
 The embedding is realized by the mapping $\loc : V \to \R^2$ which gives the location in $\R^2$ of the given vertex.
 A transformation $T :\R^2 \to \R^2$ preserves the graph structure if $u_1,u_2\in V$ implies existence of $u_1', u_2' \in V$ such that $T\loc(u_j) = \loc(u_j')$ and $u_1', u_2'$ are connected by an edge if and only if $u_1, u_2$ are connected.

-The graph is $\Lambda$-periodic if the graph structure is preserved by the shifts defining the lattice.
+The graph is $\Gamma$-periodic if the graph structure is preserved by the shifts defining the lattice.
 A graph with space symmetry $S$ is defined analogously.

 The Schr\"odinger operator is defined on the functions from $\ell^2(\C^V)$ by